pedroafleite/nft-marketplace/contracts/README.md

 Each NFT has two ids: the `tokenId` and the `itemId`, which are not in lockstep.

-`tokenId` is generated when the NFT is created on the `NFT.sol` contract.
+`tokenId` is generated when the NFT is created via the `NFT.sol` contract.

 `itemId` is generated when the NFT created is put on sale via the `Market.sol` contract.